 Plus, remember that “I should sleep when my baby sleeps” thing?
 Well, on the rare chance that you have a full hour to catch up on rest, sometimes it should take precedence over a workout during the early weeks or even months.

 Expectation #3: Breastfeeding Should Be “Natural” and Easy

 I remember being a first-time mom and not even giving the idea of breastfeeding much thought.
 I knew I wanted to breastfeed, but it wasn’t something that stressed me out.
-I figured I would kind of wing it when my daughter was born and thought that it should just come naturally.
+I figured I would wing it when my daughter was born and thought it should just come naturally.
 HAHAHAHA.

 The takeaway?
 Mamas, if you thought breastfeeding would be easy, but it hasn’t even been close, you aren’t alone.
 Reach out to a local La Leche League.
-Or even speak with your OB/Gyn or midwife, as they often have connections or even an in-house lactation consultant.
+Or even speak with your OB/Gyn or midwife, as they often have connections or an in-house lactation consultant.
 You got this!